Seminars

 After a reciprocal presentation of expertise and presentation of the possible contributions by experts in the different disciplines, we intend to discuss:

--which color features would be best suited to convey these concepts (based on perception, ease of use, implementation and identification).
+Day 2-3.
+Which visual forms are best suited to convey the important concepts and features in cell and structural biology (based on perception, ease of use, implementation and identification).

 Expected Outcomes